 Yesterday I was thinking about Hawaii, saw there was a route to Maui on Alaska Airlines, then got distracted by thoughts of oatmeal cookies.
-To nip this problem in the bud, I decided to bake some today and went looking for the old article about the cookie baking pilot.
-Sadly, it was archived and the newspaper said I had to pay to see it.
-Luckily Katrina posted the recipe shortly after it came out, and I pulled it from her.
+This was a signal that I should really get in the kitchen and try them.
+The newspaper article has been archived, but Katrina posted the recipe shortly after it came out, and I pulled it from her.
 She’d made modifications, so I un-modified her modifications and I think the recipe is closer to what it was in the article.

 They’re pretty good.
 The recipe has a high ratio of sugar to butter and flour, but the extra nuts and oats buffer it so the cookies aren’t cloying.
 They are sweet, though.
 And chewy.
 If you like chewy cookies with lots of spice, this recipe is a good bet.
 Just don’t leave out the nuts.

 - 3/4 cup dark brown sugar I used light

 - 1 teaspoon vanilla extract

 - 3/4 cup all-purpose flour fluffed and scooped

 - 1/2 teaspoon salt if using salted butter, decrease to 1/4

 - 1/2 cup walnuts toasted, crushed finely (I used pecans)